orstavik/JoiComponents/README.md

 * mixins that illustrate how these patterns can be implemented and reused, plus
 * demos and tests of both problems, patterns and implementations.

-> If you have your own use cases, problems, patterns and/or solutions that you feel JOI about,
-> please let us know!
+> If you have your own use cases, problems, patterns and/or solutions, please let us know!

 ## Chapter 1: How to make a web component?
 1. [Intro: Web components](book/chapter1/1_Intro_web_comp)